digitaleseiten/jenkins_light/README.md

 Jenkins Build Light
 ===================

 For the Delcom USB light model 904008

-Changes the status of a Delcom USB light depending on the status of a jenkins build and when pull requests are pending for a repository.
+Changes the status of a Delcom USB light depending on the status of a Jenkins build and when pull requests are pending for a repository.

-The light is:
+The light statuses:
-- orange untill the data from jenkins arrives for the first time (only happens for about the first 10 seconds after starting jenkins.sh)
+- Off until the data from Jenkins arrives for the first time (only happens for about the first 10 seconds after starting the jenkins_light program)
+- Off when you abort the build
-- green when the last build was a sucess
+- Green when the last build was a sucess
-- blinky green when a pull request is pending
+- Blinky Green when a pull request is pending
-- blinky blue when jenkins is building (it blinks faster the nearer the build get to completion)
+- Blinky Blue when Jenkins is building (it blinks faster the nearer the build get to completion)
-- blinky red when the last build failed
+- Blinky Red when the last build failed
+- Orange when is does now understand the Jenkins status (unlikely but possible)

+Some times you want the light to turn off (maybe because it is driving you crazy blinking red since the last build failed), of course you could just unplug it, bit where is the fun in that - so instead, just send it either an email with shut up or wake up in the subject to turn it off, or back on again.

 Installation
 ============